Not your average travel blog

 Like school boys who have just been let out early with a bag of sweets and a new football, we’re being adventurous, intrepid and (me anyway) slightly uncool and giddy.
 We know there is wildlife in this untouched area but we don’t know how much or what effect it might be having on the areas close by.
 We know there are waterfalls along the river but between those, there is an overgrown jungle to navigate.
 I can say with confidence that not a single person on the planet knows exactly what we will find.
 You can’t even see it on Google Earth from above the lush canopy.

 We all have our own ideas about what this area could eventually be used for (if anything at all), how it may impact Charlie’s business and what potential it may have for us should we decide to invest any of ourselves into it.
 At the forefront of all our minds though, is that it must be kept wild for what lives here.
-Taming it would be to destroy it and non of us want that.
-By the energy it’s taking to clamber around the river to make our way along it, keeping it wild should not be a problem!
+Taming it would be to destroy it and none of us want that.
+By the energy it has taken to clamber around the river and make our way along it, keeping it wild should not be a problem!
 Part of me naturally struggles with my wild-loving conscience as I know that staying out of this area is the best way to keep it wild.
 However, the conservationist in me needs to know if and how this neglected canyon is thriving.
 What follows this inspection is just as mysterious as what we might find.
 Inevitably we can have an effect on the area simply by visiting, but we also can’t protect it without know what is worth protecting.
 We are aware that human instinct is sometimes an instant destroyer.
 We should know by now what obligations we should carry with us when we venture away from what is familiar and therefore are extremely careful as we go.

 As unprepared as I am without proper footwear, I am keeping the pace…just.
 However, I am also the first casualty.
 I shout MEDIC!
 When I was nine years old I told my mother I had cut my finger (very deeply) by running through long grass and slicing it on a sharp stem.
 I still have the scar.
 I admit….I lied.
 I was brandishing a sharp knife and I caught my finger between the blade and the handle as it clamped shut around my digit.
 Perfectly normal behaviour for a nine year old; attempting to make a bow and sharpening some arrows, but I learned the hard way about how to work my blade.
 This time however, mum, I WAS walking through long grass and a knitting-needle-like blade decided it was time to seek retribution for the lies I told as a child.
 It skewered the end of my finger and shot out sideways from under my nail.
 Clearly a little bit surprised by the ordeal, I cursed the grass, yanked it out from my skin and started to bleed profusely all over my own hand as well as a nearby banana leaf on the ground.
 Bleeding a lot means I’m less likely to get infected…so there’s always a silver lining.
 Bandaged up and ready to go, I’m hopeful leopards might smell blood as sharks do and soon be on our tail.
 I can almost hear all the tiny violins over the top of the laughs and abuse from the frenchman!
 I still have never seen a leopard.